All Articles/

 By Ella Hansen, Pest Control Marketing Expert at Romex Pest Control

 Ella Hansen is a marketing specialist with extensive experience in the pest control industry.
 She collaborates with industry experts to create content that helps businesses maintain pest-free environments.
-Ella holds a certification in Pest Management from the National Pest Management Association (NPMA).
+Ella holds a certification in Pest Management from the National Pest Management Association (NPMA) and has contributed to several industry publications.

 Why Food Establishment Pest Control Matters More Than Ever